fdb/slarg-website/outreach/freedom-is-a-responsibility.md

 During this week we engaged with different languages and scripts and collaboratively thought of a quote that we could share and work on artistically in two calligraphy styles.

-Workshop different Perso-Arabic calligraphy styles by Tamim SahebZada
+Workshop different Perso-Arabic calligraphy styles by master calligrapher and miniaturist Tamim SahebZada

 T﻿he square geometrical calligraphy version of the quote was screen-printed on tote bags.